How To Make a Thai Flower Garland

 The origins and use of flower garlands in Thailand

-The origins of Thai flower garlands (phuang malai) date back over two hundred years to the reign of King Rama V when flower arranging was a skill practiced by ladies of the royal court.
-Today, decorative garlands are still very much a part of Thailand’s culture and fashioned in many different shapes and sizes.
+Thai flower garlands (phuang malai) origins date back over two hundred years to the reign of King Rama V when flower arranging was a skill practised by ladies of the royal court.
+Today, decorative garlands are still very much a part of Thailand’s culture and fashion in many different shapes and sizes.

-Large necklace shaped garlands are given as a welcome to long-forgotten friends and as a symbol of good luck to a bride and groom at a traditional Thai wedding.
-They are also presented to high-ranking officialdom at public spectacles as a welcome and thank you for their presence at an important event.
+Large necklace shaped garlands are given as a welcome to long-forgotten friends and as a symbol of good luck to a bride and groom.
+And also presented to high-ranking officialdom at public spectacles as a welcome and thank you for their presence at important events.

-These type of garlands (uba’s) can be seen in temples and shrines draped over Buddha images, framed photographs of revered monks and recently deceased relatives.
-They are given as a blessing of respect, good fortune and karma.
+These type of garlands (uba’s) can be seen in temples and shrines draped over Buddha images, framed photographs of revered monks and sacred trees.
+Thais give them as a blessing of respect, good fortune and karma.
 They are also hung from a car’s inside mirror or dashboard as a symbol of good luck to ward off accidents.

-Thai garlands are heavily scented by their use of jasmine as a core flower and a beautiful, colourful mix of fragrant flowers like marigolds, orchids and roses.
+The garland makers use strongly scented jasmine as a core flower in a colourful mix of marigolds, orchids and roses.
 A strange-looking non-scented white Thai flower named Dok Ruk (flower of love) is also a valuable part of a uba, because of its ornamental shape and preservative qualities which give the garlands a longer shelf life.
-Small white polystyrene balls are used to space the flowers and add a further decorative effect.
+The flowers are spaced apart with white polystyrene balls to add a further decorative effect.

 How to make a Thai flower garland

 The essential tools for making a Thai flower garland are a large needle, cotton thread, ribbon, flowers and polystyrene balls.
 But don’t worry if dok ruk is not available to you because most flower shops stock other small decorative accessories.
 You’ll also need a sackful of patience and a spoonful of creative talent too.